-According to FEMA FIRM Panel 2050H, a large portion of the property is found to be under Flood Zone A which is subject to flooding from the 100-year storm.
-Any work within the designated flood zones shall conform to provisions established in Chapter 15.48 Flood Hazard Areas of the Fresno County Ordinance.
+Fresno County Department of Public Works and Planning Development Engineering Division: According to FEMA FIRM Panel 2050H, a large portion of the property is found to be under Flood Zone A which is subject to flooding from the 100-year storm.
+Any development within the designated flood zone shall conform to provisions established in Fresno County Ordinance Code Title 15, Chapter 15.48 Flood Hazard Areas.
 Note that grading import is not allowed for the development of the proposed work within the flood zone.
 Any dirt material used for grading must be obtained within the designated flood area as to not cause an impact to the determined area of flooding.
-FEMA Elevation Certificates are required for every structure proposed to be constructed within the flood zone.
-If proposed work is outside the flood zone, a certified map of survey delineating the distances from proposed structure(s) to the flood zone boundary and property lines may be required.
+Furthermore, any associated electrical equipment/electrical system components including manure storage and drying location shall be above the Base Flood Elevation per FEMA requirements.